 BEFORE THE STANDING COMMITTEE ON PUBLIC ACCOUNTS

-<![if !supportLists]>1. <![endif]>Madam Chair, thank you for this opportunity to present the results of our audit report on immigration removals.
-Joining me is Carol McCalla, the Principal who was responsible for the audit, and Erin Jellinek, who led the audit team.
+<![if !supportLists]>1. <![endif]>Madam Chair, thank you for this opportunity to discuss our recent report on access to safe drinking water in First Nations communities.
+Joining me today is Glenn Wheeler, the principal who was responsible for the audit.

-<![if !supportLists]>9. <![endif]>Madam Chair, this concludes my opening remarks.
+<![if !supportLists]>11. <![endif]>Madam Chair, this concludes my opening remarks.
 We would be pleased to answer any questions the committee may have.
 Thank you.